kflu/kflu.github.io/_posts/2017-01-11-strange-quote-escaping-cmd.md

 > cs.exe "go\to\a path\"
 go\to\a path"

+> cs.exe 'go\to\a path\'
+'go\to\a
+path\'
 ```

 That means if your path has a space so  you quote it, be very careful NOT to put a trailing `\` at the end, otherwise your program
 might just not be able to handle it as it incorrectly contains a `"` at the end.
+Single quote is even weirder!